Weissle/persistent-breakpoints.nvim/README.md

 ## Issue
 * Unlike Vscode, persistent breakpoints will only be set when the corresponding file is loaded info buffer.
+But it can save the breakpoints properly even if a buffer with breakpoints have been closed.
 * Like Vscode, if your pwd is `/a/b/` and you add breakpoints to file `/a/b/c.xx`, file `/a/b/c.xx`'s breakpoints are not loaded when your pwd is not `/a/b/`.
 Therefore, a session manager plugin is recommended.

 ## Other
 PR and ISSUE are welcome: